“How Do I Keep My Grill Clean?”

 You can of course do the same with the heat shield on the Silverbac.
 Keep in mind this will require a bit more foil.

 Prevention is all fine and well, but what do you do when your grates or heat shield are already caked up and nasty?
-Thankfully the grates on all the Grilla Grills products are well built, meaning they can take a good scrubbing and will clean up nicely.
+Thankfully, cleaning the grill grates on Grilla products is easier than most cheap gas grills you may have dealt with in the past.
+The grates on all the Grilla Grills products are well built, meaning they can take a good scrubbing and will clean up nicely.

 To do this, I stay away from chemicals and opt for a wire brush with medium stiffness.
 This allow for quick cleaning without scratching the grates from deep strokes.
 Usually a dozen or so swipes knocks off the worst of the grime, without using any chemicals.